Temple architecture (LDS Church): Nauvoo Temple

 Construction of the original Nauvoo Temple commenced April 6, 1841, and its final dedication was in May 1846.
-The temple was designed in the Greek Revival style by architect William Weeks, under the direction of Smith.
+Differing from Kirtland slightly in that it edged more towards neoclassical, the temple was designed in the Greek Revival style by architect William Weeks, under the direction of Smith.
 Weeks' design made use of sunstones, moonstones, and starstones.
-Some have thought these represented distinctively Latter-day Saint motifs, representing the Three Degrees of Glory in the LDS Church's conception of the afterlife (D&C 76: 70-81).
+Some have thought these represented distinctively Latter-day Saint motifs, representing the Three Degrees of Glory in the LDS Church's conception of the afterlife (D&C 76: 70–81).
 The placement of the symbols on the building in descending order—starstones, sunstones, and moonstones—does not support the above assertion, but rather a reflection of Revelation 12:1.

 At its base the building was 128 ft long and 88 ft wide, with a clock tower and weather vane reaching to 165 ft—a 60% increase over the dimensions of the Kirtland Temple.
 Like Kirtland, the Nauvoo Temple contained two assembly halls, one on the first floor and one on the second, called the lower and upper courts.
 Both had classrooms and offices in the attic.
 Unlike Kirtland, the Nauvoo Temple had a full basement, which housed a baptismal font.